snare/voltron/README.md

 License
 -------

 This software is released under the "Buy snare a beer" license.
 If you use this and don't hate it, buy me a beer at a conference some time.

-FAQ
----

-Q: Dude, why don't you just use X?

-A: IDA's debugger doesn't work with Y, LLDB doesn't work with Z, none of the GDB UIs are any good for assembly-level debugging, and I don't use Windows.
+This license also extends to other contributors - richo definitely deserves a few beers for his contributions.